oguinjr/Emergency_Storage/README.md

   ...TODO...
   #### Select From Main Menu
   After starting the program 5 options will be presented in the form of a line starting with its choice number and a sentence describing the action to take.
-  If ####"1" is selected, the program will display the current volume of water in storage in gallons. if "2" is selected
+  If "1" is selected, the program will display the current volume of water in storage in gallons. if "2" is selected, the program will display the next closest expiration date and how many days until it comes.
+  If "3" is selected, the program will request information about a unit of water entry to be added to the storage csv.
+  If "4" is selected, the program will request information about a unit of water of which some amount has been removed from storage to be documented in the storage csv.
+  If "5" is selected, the program will display information about the water supply and how that might effect the users of it according to standard recomendations for water consumption during an emergency.
+  If "e" is selected, the program will say "goodbye" and exit.
+  Following each selection and completion of task, the program will return to the main screeen so that another selection can be made.

 #### Topics Used From Class